 3. Initialize your local python installation and install crandas

-4. In python, you can now design a script on dummy data, using either a dummy data csv, a dummy DataFrame or the handle of a table that was uploaded to the design platform.
+4. In python, you can now design a script on dummy data, using either a dummy data csv, a dummy DataFrame or the handle of a table that was imported to the design platform.
 All three options are shown in the code snippet below.

 You only need to do one of these options